 - A residential welcome pack with stakeholder engagement, community activities, share economy opportunities, ecosystem impacts, local indigenous history and sustainability facilitator

-- Native planting, public artwork, wayfinding, increased biodiversity and canopy cover
+- Native planting, public artwork, wayfinding, increased nature and canopy cover

 - Comfortable and efficient homes with a minimum 7.5 star residential energy efficiency rating, good ventilation, and energy and water monitoring and consumption data to feedback behavioural impacts

 - Innovative public storm water controls, household rainwater harvesting and reuse for toilet, laundry and garden irrigation, plus water efficient fittings to reduce mains (potable) water consumption per person by 30%.

 - Community powered by 100% renewable energy, with onsite solar panels to all housing and Barwon Water $5000 voucher to purchase battery storage